mohamed-sallam/awb-android-prototype/doc/README.en.md

 There is no version available on Google Play Store or F-Droid yet.

+> **Note**
+>
-**Note: Awb will ask you for two permissions when you first launch it, so you must allow them.
-It will also ask you for another permission every time you turn the lock on, so allow that too.**
+>Awb will ask you for two permissions when you first launch it, so you must allow them.
+It will also ask you for another permission every time you turn the lock on, so allow that too.

 ## Contribution